Night golf, park-like golf and jungle golf – Thailand has it all.

 For golf instructor Juha-Matti Vuorinen, this means that life returns a little more to normal.
 Juha-Matti has lived and worked in Thailand for eight years and knows golf in the country in and out.
 He knows what the Nordic golfers want at the same time he knows which courses to play if you really want to enjoy the absolute best golf experience in Thailand and where to find the hidden gems of golf paradise among approximately 250 courses around the country.

-Here are Juha-Matti’s personal tips and handpicked courses from fabulously beautiful park courses to real jungle-like golf of the highest class.
+Here are Juha-Matti’s personal tips and handpicked courses from north to south Thailand.

 Best Course: Blue Canyon Country Club – Award winning golf course